codepath/android_guides/Push-Messaging.md

  * [[Update an Activity|Starting-Background-Services#communicating-from-a-service-to-an-application]]
  * [Launch new activity](https://github.com/codepath/ParsePushNotificationExample/blob/master/app/src/main/java/com/test/MyCustomReceiver.java#L69)

 You can review examples of these [outlined in this more elaborate code sample](https://github.com/codepath/ParsePushNotificationExample/blob/master/app/src/main/java/com/test/MyCustomReceiver.java).

 #### Creating Dashboard Notifications

 By default, Parse will create dashboard notifications based on certain details of the push message that are sent if you specify the "alert" and "title" properties in the notification.
 In the event that you want to manually manage the notifications, all you have to do is avoid sending the `alert` or `title` so parse doesn't create the notification for you.

-Details of setting up custom push notifications can be [found in this guide](https://www.parse.com/questions/update-notification-in-android).
-Check out the [[Notifications|Notifications#creating-a-notification]] guide for a detailed look at creating and managing these notices.
+Details of setting up custom push notifications can be found in the [[Notifications|Notifications#creating-a-notification]] guide for a detailed look at creating and managing these notices.
 See also how to [group notifications](http://developer.android.com/training/notify-user/managing.html) by modifying existing notices.
 This is useful if you want to avoid stacking a bunch of notifications and instead group messages or only show the latest one.

 ##### Launching an Activity